How to Record a Dawless Setup on iPhone (Jams, Live Sets and Stems)

 Afterward, export the recording as a WAV or a stereo mix to share.
 Or keep the separate tracks to develop later.
 A dawless jam that used to vanish into the air is now a file you can actually use.

-Where Reel fits
+Where Reel fits in a dawless rig

 Reel is a pocket recorder built for exactly this.
 Connect your gear over USB, record in 32-bit float, scrub through takes with a tactile jog wheel, overdub extra parts across four tracks and export stems or a mix.
-No laptop, no drivers, no interface unless your gear needs one.
+What leaves the app matches what you heard, because the mixer, the saved pitch and the armed loop print into the file, and a multi-track share comes out as stems.

 It keeps the dawless spirit intact.
 You stay on your instruments and your phone quietly captures everything.
 Ready whenever inspiration turns into a track worth keeping.